-Brilliant Earth is proud to introduce True Blue sapphires, our collection of sapphire rings, sapphire pendants and sapphire earrings sourced in accordance with fair trade and environmentally responsible principles.
-True Blue sapphire rings sparkle with an intensity all their own, and boast a pure lineage directly from our partner mines in Australia, Malawi, and Sri Lanka.
+Brilliant Earth is proud to offer ethically and responsibly sourced sapphires.
+Our collection of sapphire rings, sapphire pendants and sapphire earrings features sapphires sourced in accordance with fair trade and environmentally responsible principles, boasting a pure lineage directly from our partner mines in Australia, Malawi, and Sri Lanka.
 The sapphires are then paired with eco-friendly gold or platinum to create sapphire rings with the purest of origins.

-We invite you to select from a variety of sapphire rings, sapphire pendants or sapphire earrings.
-All of our sapphire rings and other fine jewelry pieces come with a Certificate of Origin to guarantee their ethical origin in accordance with fair trade principles.
+All of our sapphire rings and other fine jewelry pieces come with a guarantee of their ethical origin in accordance with fair trade principles.
 We partner with mines that consider strict environmental protection standards with regard to the health and safety of their workers.
+Learn more about our colored gemstone origins.

 We are able to offer fine sapphires in a range of hues from our mining partners in Australia.
 The country's strict environmental regulations for mining include zero impact on water quality and restoration of all mined land back to original or better condition.
 The government requires miners to pay a deposit that is not returned until land is properly restored.
 Our mining partners meet these exacting standards and exceed them by farming the land during the year.
 Laws also limit the use of high-powered equipment like tunneling machines and mechanical diggers on sapphire mining claims.
 Australia has strict legislation on health and safety in the workplace that mines are required to follow.